boardflare/website/pages/blog/2024/fuzzy-matching-python-excel.md

 ## Use in Excel

-Two options for running this code in Excel are outlined below.
-See this [demo workbook](https://whistlernetworks.sharepoint.com/:x:/s/Boardflare/Ef_eyKV0npNBhKEJJwt5QfUB3qhMgeSBAbTA1wfUCtKF0A?e=S4CoUs) for an example of both.

 ### EXCEL PY()

 In an Excel PY() cell, start by assigning the values of the function arguments `arg1, arg2, arg3` to the appropriate data in the workbook, then paste the function code below it.
 For example, if the range `A6:A10` contains the lookup values, the range `B6:B27` contains the lookup array, and the cell `C6` contains the algorithm name, we get the following in the Excel PY() cell: